KyberNetwork/developer-portal/docs/integrations-walletsusecase.md

 Popular wallets like MyEtherWallet, imToken and EnjinWallet are already using Kyber's protocol implementation to empower their users with embedded token swap functionality.

-Wallets also have the opportunity to join Kyber's *Fee Sharing Program*, which allows fee sharing for each swap originating from your wallet.
-Learn more about the program [here](integrations-feesharing.md)!
+Wallets also have the opportunity to incorporate their own commission fee into each swap originating from them.
+Learn more about platform fees [here](integrations-platformfees.md)!

 ## Integrate Your Wallet
 The common methods existing vendors use to integrate with our protocol implementation are through **Web3** and  **RESTful API**.
 Explore the [Web3](integrations-web3guide.md) and [RESTful API](integrations-restfulapiguide.md) guides to learn more!